Theory and practice

 with a slightly smaller or bigger well width, because not

 all panel thicknesses are commercially available in MDF.

 There are not many, just a few quite important questions...

 stretching a diffuser with fabric

 which is quite bad

 Quite often the question raises whether diffusers can be stretched with fabric.
 Thus they become visually invisible.
-The question is very relevant, because the perspective of having to paint various diffusers is usually not attractive.
+The question is very relevant, because the perspective of having to (spray)paint a collection of diffusers is usually not attractive.

 the front of the diffuser with fabric, no matter how

 heavy or light, every deepened well becomes a small but